-So if you are in work on Monday morning and notice you are worried about sex, bring your thoughts back to your work.
+So if you are at work on Monday morning and notice you are worried about sex, bring your thoughts back to your work.
 This takes a bit of practice.
 The more you practice this, the easier it becomes.
 You are then getting rid of anticipatory anxiety.

-When you are about to have sex – these are your new goals.
+When you are about to have sex-these are your new goals.

 The goal is not to have an erection.
 Why?
-You take the pressure of yourself.
+You take the pressure off yourself.
 Previously if you were going into sex, thinking “I must have an erection, what if it doesn’t work” this probably did not work.
 You could not “talk” yourself into having an erection.
 Well, at least not this way.

 If you are just thinking about sex, in a playful way, you may feel something stirring.
-In this case, thinking about sex, can cause a change.
+In this case, thinking about sex can cause a change.
 This is completely different to “I must have an erection, come on what’s wrong.”
 Not sexy.

 Foreplay is not just for women.